 Vibe: For trendspotting and scenesters

-Sir Adam opened in 2017 in the first eight floors of the A’DAM Toren building, which is also occupied by music industry giants Gibson, MassiveMusic, and Sony.
+Sir Adam opened in 2017 in the first eight floors of the A’DAM Toren building, which also houses music industry giants Gibson, MassiveMusic, and Sony.
 As a nod to its location, each of the 108 rooms is equipped with a turntable, a selection of vinyl records, and a Gibson guitar.
-Rooms also have Illy espresso makers, rain showers, Bluetooth TVs, and floor-to-ceiling windows with panoramic views over the IJ-river and the city center.
-The in-house bar and restaurant are open 24 hours a day and have a riverfront terrace where DJs spin in the evening hours.
-The Sit Adam is right next to the EYE Film Museum, a 2-minute walk from the Veer Buiksloterweg Ferry Terminal, and 2 km from Dam Square.
-The cheapest nightly rates we found were around $160 USD midweek in December and January; February and March were just slightly higher at about $170, compared with rates starting around $210 per night in June and $230 during the tulip bloom in April and May.
+Rooms also have Illy espresso makers, rain showers, Bluetooth TVs, and floor-to-ceiling windows with panoramic views over the river and city center.
+The in-house bar and restaurant is open 24 hours a day and has a riverfront terrace where DJs spin in the evening hours.
+The property is right next to the EYE Film Museum, a two-minute walk from the Veer Buiksloterweg Ferry Terminal, and a short walk from Dam Square.
+Rates start at $178 per night, depending on the season.

 Vibe: Staff favorite, for the grownup backpacker